 Virtual reality and augmented reality are not new trends, but they’re developing fast.
 VR, for example, is used by estate agents to provide virtual property tours and by CAD software to visualise designs in 3D.
 Both can be harnessed very effectively to make friends and influence people.
 Providing interactive content can dramatically enrich the visitor experience in a world where happy, satisfied people are more likely to part with their cash.

 A micro-animation can add so much more than the sum of the parts to your digital business.
 Imagine you sell an unusually complex widget.
 You could use 500 or 1000 words to describe it in fine detail, and that’s great.
 Some people love to consume written content.
 But others prefer to see visual representation of an object before they can understand it properly, and micro-videos capture and hold these people’s interest beautifully.
 You might provide a micro-animation of your product being used, an animation revealing all the different uses of a product, how to fit it or even fix it.
 Doing so will help you create even better visitor engagement and ultimately sell more stuff.

 None of the anticipated website trends for 2022 we’ve mentioned are terribly complicated or difficult to achieve, but they do require careful thinking, planning and implementation.
 We can help you with all of that, leaving you in an excellent competitive position for 2022 with a site Google’s algorithm loves and people enjoy using so much they’ll tell their friends and family.... and that’s marketing gold dust.
-If you’d like to discuss the possibilities, get in touch.
+If you’d like to discuss the possibilities for your website with an Oxford based web design agency, get in touch.
 We know everything there is to know about B2B website development.